Mirantis/disk_perf_test_tool/v2_plans.md

 TODO next
 ---------

-* Remove DBStorage, merge FSStorage and serializer into ObjStorage, separate TSStorage.
+* Merge FSStorage and serializer into
+  ObjStorage, separate TSStorage.
 * Build WallyStorage on top of it, use only WallyStorage in code
 * check that OS key match what is stored on disk